How to Drastically Cut Your Expenses

 1. Cook food at home

 According to studies, food makes up 10% of expenses among American families.
 On average, Americans spend around $8,000 on food each year.
-If you can reduce the amount of food you eat, without sacrificing quality and nutrition, you will be able to save a significant amount of money.
+If you can reduce the amount of money you spend on food without sacrificing quality and nutrition, you will be able to save a significant amount of money.

 We save a lot of money by cooking more food at home.
-Homemade meals are more practical and healthier than restaurant- or fast-food dishes.
+Homemade meals are more practical and healthier than restaurant or fast-food meals.
 Moreover, you have control over the portion, amount, and type of ingredients you put in each meal.

-Additionally, you can drastically save more money by bringing your own lunch at work.
+Additionally, you can drastically cut expenses and save more money by bringing your own lunch to work.
 Instead of eating at the cafeteria or restaurant every day for lunch, you can pack your own lunch instead and save a couple of dollars.
-In fact, if you plan your meals properly, you can make a fast and easy lunch from last night’s leftovers.
+In fact, if you plan your meals properly, you can usually make a fast and easy lunch from last night’s leftovers.

 2. Plan your meals

 As I’ve already mentioned above, cooking your own meals at home is a huge budget-saver.
-But, you can maximize your savings by planning your meals.
+But, you can maximize your savingseven more by planning your meals carefully.

 Planning your meals helps you determine each dish you have to prepare for the rest of the week.
 This helps you save time on prepping and cooking (time is money, folks).
 Additionally, you can curate meals based on what you have at hand in the kitchen or what’s in season.
 You can also cook meals in batches so you can just grab a portion and reheat when you’re about to eat.